snarlferb/u/README.md

   whether it's italic, slanted, or upright.
-Fonts can also have decorations, they can be serifs or sans-serif (the presence or absence of decorative strokes at the end), they can be script (that resembles handwriting or calligraphy) or perhaps even a Dingbat/wingding type of font, and we might call those font or type designs'.
+Fonts can also have decorations, they can be serifs or sans-serif (the presence or absence of decorative strokes at the end), they can be script (that resembles handwriting or calligraphy) or perhaps even a Dingbat/wingding type of font, and we might call those font or type designs.

   The term "script" may also refer to a complete writing system, including its character set, letter forms, writing direction (left to right, right to left), and rules like capitalization,